Home

 GENERAL COMMENTS:

-Minneapolis wheat was up 2 cents.
+wheat was down 12 3/4 cents.

 Copyright DTN.
 All rights reserved.
 Disclaimer.